ljcotica/DataScience/README.md

 # Leandro José Cotica
 <sub>*Data Analyst and BI Specialist* at Sicoob Central Unicoob</sub>

 Working with development for almost 20 years, in the financial and cooperative sector.
 I have consolidated experience in developing BI solutions, Qlikview, Qlik Sense, SSIS, SQL Server, MySQL, Power BI, Pentaho PDI, Talend, Cognos Analytics, ETL, DataWarehouse and Data Visualization.
-He also has knowledge in Python, R, Progress, Cobol and Oracle.
+I also have knowledge in Python, R, Progress, Cobol and Oracle.

 BI Specialist / Data Analyst since 2015, leading BI team.
 I worked for 9 years at Banco do Brasil, having worked at the Technology Department in Rio de Janeiro and Brasília.